 Her offering includes both short-term, solution-focused and goal-oriented therapy and more open-ended exploration of difficulties with clients who are interested in long-term psychotherapy.
 Marva also enjoys working with couples and individuals who experience cultural differences in their relationships which may cause barriers and conflicts.
 She works with couples of any sexuality, gender or ethnicity with warmth, respect and passion.

-Location: Muswell Hill and Elephant & Castle
+Location: London Bridge, Finchley Central and Elephant & Castle

 Joel works both with individuals 1:1 and within group programmes.
 He is currently working on fostering awareness of mental health and working with trauma in countries with limited psychological support.
 He is passionate about his work and believes everyone should have access to psychological support, despite their geographical location or financial means.

 Joel founders all his principles of human interaction on person centred therapy.
 He believes that humans have the innate ability to grow and flourish given the right conditions.
 Additionally, Joel is keen on exploring common strengths across humanity and cultures to recognise the potential of ‘good’ despite the odds.
 His therapeutic approach is fundamentally aimed at developing a balance between parts of self (logical/rational, creative/emotional and spiritual) and recognition of our needs both biologically, relationally and emotionally.
 He feels that developing a balance of these areas enables individuals to recognise and find their individual purpose and general life passions.